Collingwood (New Zealand electorate): History

 The first election was held in 1861.
 James Mackay Jun. was the returning officer.
 The nomination meeting was held at the Court House in Collingwood on 31 January 1861.
 Three candidates were proposed: William Travers (nominated by William Gibbs and seconded by W. Schafer), the mineral surveyor William Wrey (nominated by Dr A. Mathews and seconded by Jacob William Miles), and Andrew Richmond (nominated by James Mackay Sen. and seconded by William Lightband).
 Travers and Wrey were both absent, and Richmond spent much of his nomination speech discrediting Travers.
 There were three polling booths throughout the electorate: the Collingwood Court House, the school house in Motupipi, and George Taylor's house in Tākaka.
 Richmond won the election held on 4 February 1861.

 For the 1866 election, the nomination was held at the Collingwood Court House on 9 March, with Dr Henry Turnell as returning officer.
 Richmond was proposed by Gibbs and seconded by John Edmund Price.
 Travers was nominated by James McKenzie and although the returning officer waited for a long time, nobody seconded Travers' nomination.
 Richmond was thus declared elected unopposed.
-Four polling booths had been arranged for this election: Collingwood Court House, the police station at the Slate River (an active goldfield), George Taylor's house in Tākaka, and the school house in Clifton.
+Four polling booths had been arranged for this election: Collingwood Court House, the police station at Slateford (then an active goldfield), George Taylor's house in Tākaka, and the school house in Clifton.

 Arthur Shuckburgh Collins won the 18 March 1868 by-election, was confirmed at the 1871 general election, and resigned on 8 October 1873.